mauriceoc/json2groovy/README.md

 # json2groovy

-json2groovy - convert JSON to the Groovy format.
+Converts JSON to the Groovy format.

 Useful for pasting into an IDE or whatever.